Biography of David Livingstone

 1862: Mary joins the missionaries but by now is an alcoholic.
 She dies of malaria in April.

 1863: Livingstone continues to explore Lake Nyassa.
-His attempts to sail the Ruvuma River failed because of the continual fouling of the paddle wheels of his boat with the bodies thrown into the river by the slave traders.
+His attempts to sail the Ruvuma River fail because of the continual fouling of the paddle wheels of his boat with the bodies thrown into the river by the slave traders.
 Livingstone’s crew either died or left him.
 In desperation he uttered his most famous lines, “I am prepared to go anywhere as long as it is forward!”
 London recalls the Mission due to his failure to find a navigable route to the interior of Africa.
 He was widely criticised in the Newspapers which meant finding funds for future expeditions became difficult.
-Writes copiously on Africa and the Slave trade Leaves for India later in the year.
+He writes copiously on Africa and the Slave trade and leaves for India later in the year.

-1866: Sails from Bombay to Zanzibar and then travels to the African mainland where he explores the Rovuma river valley and ultimately hopes to find the source of the Nile.
+1866: He sails from Bombay to Zanzibar and then travels to the African mainland where he explores the Rovuma river valley and ultimately hopes to find the source of the Nile.

 1868: Livingstone reaches Lake Mweru and Lake Bangweulu.

-1869: Contracts pneumonia on his way to Ujiji.
+1869: He contracts pneumonia on his way to Ujiji.
 When he arrives he finds all of his supplies have been stolen.
-Travels up the Luama river and returns to Bambarre.
+He travels up the Luama river and returns to Bambarre.

-1870: Travels out from Bambarre but falls ill again and has to return.
+1870: He travels out from Bambarre but falls ill again and has to return.

-1871: Finally reaches Bambarre and the returns to Ujiji where he is discovered by the journalist and explorer Henry Morton Stanley near the shores of Lake Tanganyika and uttered the now famous phrase “Dr Livingstone I Presume”?
+1871: He finally reaches Bambarre and then returns to Ujiji where he is discovered by the journalist and explorer Henry Morton Stanley near the shores of Lake Tanganyika who utters the now famous phrase “Dr Livingstone I Presume”?
 Stanley was sent by the New York Herald newspaper in 1869 to find him.

 1872: Livingstone takes a journey with Stanley to Uyanyembe where Stanley leaves him.
 Livingstone continues on to Lake Tanganyika.

-1873: Reaches Chitambo’s village in a very poor state of health.
+1873: He reaches Chitambo’s village in a very poor state of health.